hund-studio/server-tools/docs/README.md

 ## To fix

-- Certificate issue for already generated vhosts
+- If a vhosts exists it should be deleted before requesting an SSL certificate

 ## Nginx manager